PilotGtec/Getting-and-Cleaning-Data-Project-1/README.md

-Getting and Cleaning Data Project1
+Getting and Cleaning Data Project 1
 ==================================

 In this project, we work with the following data: